wandb/docs/docs/guides/integrations/huggingface.md

 <summary><a href="https://wandb.ai/ayush-thakur/huggingface/reports/Early-Stopping-in-HuggingFace-Examples--Vmlldzo0MzE2MTM">Early Stopping in HuggingFace - Examples</a></summary>

-* Fine-tuning a HuggingFace Transformer using Early Stopping regularization can be done natively in PyTorch or TensorFlow.
+* Fine-tuning a Hugging Face Transformer using Early Stopping regularization can be done natively in PyTorch or TensorFlow.
 * Using the EarlyStopping callback in TensorFlow is straightforward with the `tf.keras.callbacks.EarlyStopping`callback.
 * In PyTorch, there is not an off-the-shelf early stopping method, but there is a working early stopping hook available on GitHub Gist.